George Simon (artist): Lokono Artists Group

 During these years, Simon also worked hard to improve the training and development opportunities for Amerindian artists in Guyana.
-Concerned about Amerindians from his village "not going very far in their education", Simon founded a drawing and design workshop in St Cuthbert's mission in August 1988.
+Concerned about Amerindians from his village "not going very far in their education", he founded a drawing and design workshop in St Cuthbert's mission in August 1988.
 The workshop fostered a number of artistic talents who have since achieved artistic recognition in their own right, including Oswald ("Ossie") Hussein, Roaland Taylor and Lynus Clenkien.
 These artists – including Simon – are known collectively as the Lokono Artists Group.

 In February 1991, Simon organised an exhibition of his own work along with the work of nine other artists from the Lokono Artists Group at the Hadfield Foundation.
 The exhibition was entitled Contemporary Amerindian Art.
 According to University of Guyana lecturer Alim Hosein, the exhibition constituted a "ground shift in Guyanese art": "The exhibition [...] broke all boundaries and all conceptions of Amerindian art in Guyana, and indeed made the serious claim that there was such a thing as 'Amerindian art,' a claim which was based on far more than the appearance of Amerindian motifs in artwork by persons of Amerindian descent.
 The abundance of excellent work, the new visual imagination and the sheer number of artists [...] from this small population of Guyanese, introduced the Amerindians as a serious force in local art and added a new dimension to it at a time when expressions by other artists were scarce".
 Contemporary Amerindian Art launched a tradition of exhibitions of Amerindian art that are organised most years as part of Amerindian Heritage Month.

 Further study in England

-In 1992, Simon returned to England to study for an MA in Field and Analytical Techniques in Archaeology at University College London.
-Simon completed the MA in 1994, when he returned to Guyana.
+In 1992, Simon returned to England to study for an MA degree in Field and Analytical Techniques in Archaeology at University College London.
+He completed the MA in 1994, when he returned to Guyana.